mocchaust64/token-extensions-boost/README.md

 - [Token Extensions Guide](docs/token-extensions-guide.md): A comprehensive guide to token extensions
 - [Metadata Integration Guide](docs/metadata-integration-guide.md): How to create tokens with metadata
 - [Multi-Extension Guide](docs/multi-extension-guide.md): How to combine multiple extensions
+- [Wallet Adapter Integration](docs/wallet-adapter-integration.md): How to use the SDK with wallet adapter